 Responsibility to Our People

-The health, safety and behaviour of our employees underlies every aspect of how we operate.
-They are driven by policies, procedures, a team culture and efforts to continually improve how we conduct ourselves in our business at sea and onshore.
+The safety, health, wellbeing and behaviour of our employees underlies every aspect of how we operate.
+They are driven by policies, procedures, a safe and caring team culture as well as efforts to continually improve how we conduct ourselves in our business at sea and onshore.
+Providing healthy work conditions, a safe and supportive environment and opportunities to develop and advance within the Company are key to the wellbeing and fulfilment of our staff and the success of Pacific Basin.

-Our Workplace Performance in 2022 Our Heroes at Sea
+Our Workplace Performance in 2024 Our Heroes at Sea

 Ambition